 What is the Right Page Builder Plugin for Your WordPress Site?

-One of the most popular plugins being used today is Elementor.
+Elementor is one of the most popular WordPress plugins.
 This page builder plugin currently has over 3 million installations.
 But Elementor is far from the only game in town.
-The WordPress space is flooded with options when it comes to page builders.
+The WordPress space is full of viable page builder options.

 You could use Beaver Builder, Divi, Site Origin, or Thrive Architect.
 There are over 15 different WordPress plugins to choose from that offer some kind of page building or drag-and-drop interface.
 The list of choices is growing by the month.